Convert an Apache Iceberg™ table to use Snowflake as the catalog

 Converting a table that has an un-materialized identity partition column isn’t supported.
 An un-materialized identity partition column is created when a table defines an identity transform using a source column that doesn’t exist in a Parquet file.

-Example: Convert an Iceberg table
+Example: Convert a table

 Important